-- Position the projector close enough to the screen, and directly in front of it. - Position the projector so the keystone adjustment angle is not so wide that it distorts the image. - · Adjust the Sharpness setting to improve image quality. - If you are projecting from a computer, press the Auto button on the remote control to automatically adjust the tracking and sync.
+- · Position the projector close enough to the screen, and directly in front of it. - Position the projector so the keystone adjustment angle is not so wide that it distorts the image. - When using the Screen Fit feature (PowerLite 1775W), position the projector at a compatible distance from the screen or adjust the image shape manually. - Turn on automatic keystone adjustment in the projector's menus. - Adjust the Sharpness setting to improve image quality. - If you are projecting from a computer, press the Auto button on the remote control to automatically adjust the tracking and sync.
 If any bands or overall blurriness remains, display a uniformly patterned image on the screen and manually adjust the Tracking and Sync settings.